paulkarpenko/us-code-ui/uscode/title-20-education/chapter-055-education-of-the-deaf.md

 (3) the Model Secondary School for the Deaf.

-**(b) National Technical Institute for the Deaf** There are authorized to be appropriated such sums as may be necessary for each of the fiscal years 2009 through 2014 to carry out the provisions of subchapter I of this chapter and this subchapter relating to the National Technical Institute for the Deaf.
+**(b) National Technical Institute for the Deaf** There are authorized to be appropriated such sums as may be necessary for each of the fiscal years 2009 through 2014 to carry out the provisions of subchapter I and this subchapter relating to the National Technical Institute for the Deaf.

 ### Statutory Notes